vatzzo/AGAI/README.md

 `docker compose up` &rarr; composes the containers and runs the application

+The application will be available at localhost:3000.
+Accounts are predefined in seed.rb - use one to log in or create your own.

 3. Running tests
 Attach new shell and type the following command in the terminal: